warmmike/kubernetes-resume-challenge/README.md

 https://cloudresumechallenge.dev/docs/extensions/kubernetes-challenge/

 - STEP7 Scale the application
+  - Prometheus and Grafana installation and port-forward to prepare for load testing
+    ```
+      kubectl -n prometheus-stack port-forward deploy/prometheus-stack-grafana 3000
+    ```
   - I want to look at Keda.
   - Also want to add Prometheus and Grafana, how to view.
   - Also want to create Helm chart.